 From EatingWell: September/October 2013

-In this healthy panzanella recipe, a classic Italian bread salad recipe, juicy tomatoes full of bright acidity are delicious when combined with the sweetness of basil and toasted leftover bread.
+In this healthy panzanella recipe, a classic Italian bread salad recipe, juicy tomatoes full of bright acidity are delicious when combined with the sweetness of basil and leftover bread.
 Bring out your best olive oil and vinegar and serve this bread salad with grilled meat or fish.

 - 2 pounds ripe tomatoes